-Prestonwood Christian Academy is pleased to honor Dr. Benjamin S. Carson, Sr. as the 2019 recipient of the Zig Ziglar Servant Leadership Award.
-Dr. Carson has persevered throughout his life and has shown the true heart of a servant leader throughout his career.
+Prestonwood Christian Academy is pleased to honor Norm Miller as the 2020 recipient of the Zig Ziglar Servant Leadership Award.

 Norm Miller, Interstate Batteries Chairman, began his career with the company shortly after graduating from North Texas State University (now University of North Texas) in 1962.
 In the past 57 years, he has moved through the ranks of Interstate – from his father’s Tennessee distributorship, to the National Field Sales team at Dallas corporate headquarters, and on to the helm of Interstate’s Executive Management Team.

 Miller assumed the President and Chairman roles in 1978 after working 16 years under his mentor, company-founder John Searcy.
 Since then, Interstate has grown to become the number one replacement battery in North America.
 Searcy developed the successful Interstate system of marketing, product delivery and service, and Miller expanded the team that established the current Interstate network of more than 200 retail battery centers, 300 distributors and 200,000 dealers across the U.S., Canada, Central and South America.
 Unit battery sales have steadily improved from the 1965 total of 250,000 to a world record of more than 18.0 million replacement battery sales for a twelve-month period ending this past fiscal year.
 In 1991, Norm relinquished the Presidency to spend more time focusing on other strategies and issues facing the company.